dennisvang/tufup/README.md

 ## Platform support

-The `tufup` package is aimed primarily at **Windows** and **macOS** applications.
+The `tufup.client` tools are aimed primarily at **Windows** and **macOS** applications, whereas the `tufup.repo` tools are platform independent, as `tufup.repo` is just a thin layer on top of `python-tuf`.

-Although `tufup` could also be used for Linux applications, those are probably better off using native packaging solutions, or solutions such as Flatpak or Snapcraft.
+Although `tufup.client` could also be used for Linux applications, those are probably better off using native packaging solutions, or solutions such as Flatpak or Snapcraft.
 Read the [Python packaging overview][8] for more information.

-The `tufup.repo` functionality is platform independent, as it is just a thin layer on top of `python-tuf`.
-Platform dependence for `tufup.client` is mainly related to file handling and process handling during the installation procedure.
+Platform dependence for `tufup.client` is related to file handling and process handling during the installation procedure, as can be seen in [tufup.utils.platform_specific][12].
-A custom, platform dependent, installation procedure can be specified via the optional `install` argument for the `Client.update()` method.
+A custom, platform *de*pendent, installation procedure can be specified via the optional `install` argument for the `Client.update()` method.